CofluxLabs/coflux/docs/docs/caching.md

     # ...
 ```

-## Environment inheritence
+## Environment inheritance

-The inheritence of environments effects caching - refer to [the explanation on the concepts page](/concepts#environment-inheritence).
+The inheritance of environments effects caching - refer to [the explanation on the concepts page](/concepts#environment-inheritance).

 ## Forcing execution